Engagement

 We augment these efforts with the services of specialized engagement service providers.
 By adding these services to our multi-pronged engagement approach, we leverage the influence of a larger asset base and extend the reach of engagement to represent our ESG concerns to issuers globally.

-The following charts summarize our recent engagement activities through our engagement service provider and collaborative initiatives including the Canadian Coalition for Good Governance, CDP, Climate Action 100+, Climate Engagement Canada and 30% Club.
+The following charts summarize our recent engagement activities through our engagement service provider and collaborative initiatives including the University Network for Investor Engagement, the Canadian Coalition for Good Governance, CDP, Climate Action 100+, Climate Engagement Canada, and the 30% Club.

 1,147